pubsubdb/pubsubdb/docs/developer_guide.md

 Mapping rules can apply static character data (like a fixed string or number) or can apply data produced by upstream activities.
 This guide does not cover the range of possibe mapping transformations, but it is a purely functional approach that supports the full ECMA standard.
 Refer to the [Data Mapping Overview](./data_mapping.md) for more information.

-For purposes of this guide, assume that we want the APPROVE ORDER PRICE workflow to return a message payload looking something like the following:
+For purposes of this guide, assume that we want the **Approve Order Price** workflow to return a message payload looking something like the following:

 ```json
 { "id": "item_123", "price": 55.67, "approved": true }